Import Intel into Intel Exchange

 Failed: Failed to ingest.

-Partially successful: If the file data consists of invalid data or missing data the platform will discard these data and set the status to Partially Successful.
+Partially successful: If the file data consists of invalid data or missing data, the platform will discard this data and set the status to Partially Successful.
 You can click on Download Logs to download the error log in CSV format.

 Manage Import Intel History